SS Bannockburn: Chronology of disappearance

 A powerful winter storm raked Lake Superior that night.
 At 11:00 pm the nightwatch pilothouse crew of the passenger steamer Huronic, also upbound on the lake, reported seeing lights on a ship they passed in the storm which they believed were in the pattern of those of the Bannockburn.
 However, no signals of distress were observed, and the two ships passed each other without incident.

 The Bannockburn was reported overdue the following morning at the Soo Locks, but given the weather the previous night, this was not considered unusual.
 When she still did not report several days later, however, the fear that she had been lost began to grow.

-On November 25 the steamer John D. Rockefeller passed through a field of floating debris near Stannard Rock Light which might have been that of the Bannockburn, though at this time the Bannockburn had not yet been reported lost and the crew of the Rockefeller did not know what might have caused the debris field.
+On November 25 the steamer Frank Rockefeller passed through a field of floating debris near Stannard Rock Light which might have been that of the Bannockburn, though at this time the Bannockburn had not yet been reported lost and the crew of the Rockefeller did not know what might have caused the debris field.
 By November 30, the ship and crew were officially given up as "lost".

 By November 26, under pressure from the increasingly distressed families of the crew, a Mr. L.L.
 Henderson, a manager of the Montreal Transportation Company, claimed he had received a wire from the Chicago office of the underwriter's association which was providing insurance coverage for the ship.
 He told a local newspaper, The Fort Williams Times Journal, that the message read: "The steamer Bannockburn Has been located on the north shore of Lake Superior opposite Michipicoten Island.
 Crew safe."
 He later admitted he had no positive information as to her whereabouts but had based his hopeful assertion on news he had heard from the Germanic, another freighter, that she had been seen safely anchored there.

 Eventually the underwriters came to the conclusion that the Bannockburn had stranded on Caribou Island.
 This island is surrounded by a dangerous reef, and its lighthouse had been intentionally turned off on November 15.
 If the captain of the Bannockburn had been hoping to spot its warning light in the darkness of the storm on the 21st, the only evidence he would have had of his closing proximity would have been the shock of the hull striking the reef itself.